vrick6749/RederyckVazquez_T2A2/README.md

 ##### 3.1.
 Identify the problem you’re trying to solve by building this particular marketplace App?
 * Demonstrates a full understanding of the problems that exist in a relevant marketplace that needs disrupting

+In the current Australian economy especially post the Corona virus unemployment rates would have increased.
+Thousands of people will be under financial stress.
+These people may have unused books lying around, which they can easily monetize by posting it in a market place.
+Although certain books may not fetch a decent amount, it is still extra income which families may use for common household utilities.
+Some books may also have significant value to other indiviuals e.g. a university student requiring a certain text book, which can be costly, Bookstopia aims to reduce these prices and make books more accessible for everyone.

+##### 3.2 Why is the problem identified a problem that needs solving?--------------------------------------------------------------
+* Demonstrates a full understanding of the problems that exist in a relevant marketplace that needs disrupting

  Most online markets such as Ebay and gumtree contain broad range of products listings, which can be disrupt the attention of a potential book buyer.
 Listing priority is also monetized, which can push down other listings.
 Big markets also capitalize on individuals by charging fees and even comission based on a sale, leading to inflated prices which are then passed on to the end consumer.
  Bookstopia is aimed to create an online marketplace, where it focuses on selling both new and used books, but mainly focusing on the latter.
 By selling used books online Bookstopia can help in reducing waste, as unused books have the potential to be reused.
 Book prices may also be significantly lower as the middle man is eliminated, making books affordable.
 Some books may even be marked down at the discrecion of the seller due to slight cosmetic damage.
 The use of the application is also completely free, where all profits from a listing sale will go directly to the seller without charge of commision, allowing for extra income.
 The aim of keeping the application completely free is to encourage lower prices from private sellers.
 Bookstopia will be powered by minimal advertisements, to fund constant development.

-##### 3.2 Why is the problem identified a problem that needs solving?--------------------------------------------------------------
-* Demonstrates a full understanding of the problems that exist in a relevant marketplace that needs disrupting

 ##### 4. Describe your project’s models in terms of the relationships (active record associations) they have with each other.
 * Complete discussion of the project’s models with an understanding of how its active record associations function